soos3d/alphanotes-docs/src/features.md

 - **Who it's for:** Students and learners aiming to create comprehensive study materials from a video's content.
 - **How to use:** Ask for study notes or aids from a particular video URL.

+### 💻 Summarize GitHub Repositories

+> 🚧 **Feature Under Development** 🚧
+>
+> This feature is currently in its beta phase.
+We're refining its capabilities and performance based on user feedback and ongoing analysis.
+You might notice improvements and changes over time as we aim to enhance your experience.
+Your patience and feedback are greatly appreciated during this phase!

+- **What it does:** Provides concise summaries of GitHub repositories by analyzing the repository's README and other textual documentation.
+This feature extracts key information, project objectives, setup instructions, and usage examples to give users a clear understanding of what the repository is about and how it functions.

+  > 🚨 Currently, this feature does not analyze the code but only the text files.

+- **Who it's for:** Developers, project managers, and anyone interested in quickly grasping the essence of a GitHub repository without diving deep into the code or reading through all documentation manually.
+- **How to use:** Provide the GitHub repository URL you want.
+The system will then fetch and analyze the README and any significant text files to generate a summary that includes the project's purpose, how to set it up, how to use it, and any other critical insights drawn from the documentation.

 ### 📜 Raw Transcript Retrieval

 - **What it does:** Retrieves the unprocessed transcript of a video, serving as a base for custom content manipulation.